gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 - Enable [fast-forward merge requests](#fast-forward-merge-requests)
 - Enable [semi-linear history merge requests](#semi-linear-history-merge-requests) as another security layer to guarantee the pipeline is passing in the target branch
 - [Create new merge requests by email](#create-new-merge-requests-by-email)
-- Allow maintainers of the target project to push directly to the fork by [allowing edits from maintainers](maintainer_access.md)
+- [Allow collaboration](allow_collaboration.md) so members of the target project can push directly to the fork
 - [Squash and merge](squash_and_merge.md) for a cleaner commit history

 With **[GitLab Enterprise Edition][ee]**, you can also: